Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 • inside of or directly en route to a motor vehicle that is owned by the person or under the person’s control.

-A person commits this offense if the person intentionally, knowingly, or recklessly carries on or about his or her person a handgun in a motor vehicle that is owned by the person or under the person’s control at any time in which:
+A person commits a UCW offense if the person intentionally, knowingly, or recklessly carries on or about his or her person a handgun in a motor vehicle that is owned by the person or under the person’s control at any time in which:

 • a member of a criminal street gang, as defined by Section 71.01.

-The most common scenario we find clients arrested and charged with Unlawful Carrying a Weapon is when they were pulled over for Driving While Intoxicated or suspicion of drug possession.
-For example, we have had many clients with a concealed carry license that were pulled over and ultimately arrested for DWI.
+The most common scenario where people are arrested and charged with Unlawful Carrying a Weapon is when they are pulled over for Driving While Intoxicated (DWI) or suspicion of drug possession.
+For example, we have helped many clients with concealed carry licenses who were pulled over and ultimately arrested for DWI.
 It was not a crime to carry a gun in the car.
 However, the moment the officer believed they committed the additional crime of DWI, Texas law permitted the arrest for Unlawful Carrying of a Weapon (UCW).

 Possession of A Prohibited Weapon Charges